-- Operating expenses. - Project phases or activities that begin before the application closing date. - Project deficits, budget deficits or contingency funds. - Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based on artistic or curatorial decision making, or where arts and culture is not the primary focus. - Activities that require payment from artists to participate; fundraising activities; conferences and conventions; family, religious, anniversary, or community celebrations. - Contests and competitions, except if competition is integral to the art form or cultural practice, for example: hip-hop and street dance, poetry slams, powwows. - Projects or activities that do not involve or benefit artists, or arts and culture practitioners. - Projects or activities that are primarily intended for or focussed within creative industries or the commercial sector (with the exception of book publishers), including architecture, commercial fashion design, commercial film and television, culinary arts, games, sports, recreation, mass media, journalism, podcasts, and graphic design.
+- Operating expenses. - Project phases or activities that begin before the application closing date. - Project deficits, budget deficits, or contingency funds.

-- Touring expenses or international travel costs of foreign artists visiting British Columbia. - General marketing expenses as a primary focus of activities. - Projects where art therapy, health or therapeutic work is the primary project focus or outcome. - Subsistence (living costs) paid to artists or arts and cultural practitioners. - Curriculum-based activities or projects relating to continuing education or post-secondary programs at educational institutions. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC. - Organizations currently receiving Operating Assistance from the BC Arts Council.
+- Capital expenses (for example, construction, renovation, or purchase of property or equipment).
+You can request up to \$2,500 for directly related equipment.
+Consumable supplies such as ink, paint, or paper are also eligible. - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based on artistic or curatorial decision making, or where arts and culture is not the primary focus. - Activities that require payment from artists to participate; fundraising activities; conferences and conventions; family, religious, anniversary, or community celebrations. - Contests and competitions, except if competition is integral to the art form or cultural practice, for example: hip-hop and street dance, poetry slams, powwows. - Projects or activities that do not involve or benefit artists, or arts and culture practitioners. - Projects or activities that are primarily intended for or focussed within creative industries or the commercial sector (with the exception of book publishing), including architecture, commercial fashion design, commercial film and television, commercial music activities, culinary arts, games, sports, recreation, mass media, journalism, podcasts, and graphic design. - Touring expenses or international travel costs of non-Canadian artists visiting B.C. - General marketing expenses as a primary focus of activities. - Projects where arts therapy, health or therapeutic work is the primary focus or outcome. - Subsistence (living costs) paid to artists or arts and culture practitioners. - Curriculum-based publishing or activities or projects relating to continuing education or postsecondary programs at educational institutions. - Projects or activities previously funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party partners: ArtStarts, First Peoples' Cultural Council, BC Live Performance Network, or Creative BC.